GGV7373/Scraper/README.md

 ## Requirements File

-The `requirements.txt` is the following following content:
+The `requirements.txt` has the following content:

 ```
 requests